SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Stack-Last-In-First-Out-LIFO.md

 ## Description
 **Create a calculator** to **evaluate simple expressions**.
 It should work with only two operations - addition (+) and subtraction (-).

-There will be no operations placed in brackets, and implementing operator precedence **is not** required.
+There will be no operations placed in brackets and implementing operator precedence **is not** required.

 Solve the problem **using a Stack**.